dtnaylor/mctls-www/www/documentation.md

 ### Middlebox List Extension

-We define a new TLS handshake extension middlebox_list with tentative type id 0xff06.
+mcTLS defines a new TLS handshake extension middlebox_list with tentative type id 0xff06.
 The extension contains a list of the middleboxes to be used in the communication as well as the number of encryption contexts, also known as slices, that need to be generated and which middleboxes should have access to which